Kids Sea Camp magic: It’s not the destination; it’s the journey. Well, maybe not so much!

 Panic versus Kids Sea Camp magic

 Someone asked me afterward how it felt at that precise moment.
-The best way I can describe it is; you show up for your wedding at 11:00 A.M. on Sunday in your tuxedo.
-You walk into the church and you ask the janitor “Where is everyone?”
-With an incredulous look, the janitor smiles and replies, “don’t you know your wedding was yesterday, son.”
+The best way I can describe it is: you show up for your wedding at 11:00 AM on Sunday in your tuxedo.
+You walk into the church, and you ask the janitor, “Where is everyone?”
+With an incredulous look, the janitor smiles and replies, “Don’t you know your wedding was yesterday, son.”

 It’s a total “Twilight Zone” moment where that spinning vortex thingy makes you dizzy.
 I am instantly sweating and feel totally sick to my stomach and said, “Carol, I don’t think we are going on our trip.”